jazzy5006/life-os/README.md

 - **Readiness suggestions** — when trailing 7-day completion ≥ 75% and average fatigue ≤ 2.0, a gentle card offers the next unlock (or next phase).
 "Not yet" snoozes it 3 days, no penalty.
 If fatigue runs heavy (≥ 2.5), a soft note offers holding or stepping back — same visual weight as advancing.
 - **🎲 Serve Me One** — one-tap snack-sized interface: serves the next undone exercise as a single card with a big Done ✓ button.
 Deep link `?serve=1` opens straight into it (for NFC tags).
 - **Fatigue check-in** — after each Done, a three-emoji strip (😌 easy · 😐 ok · 😮‍💨 rough) slides in; auto-dismisses after ~5s if ignored.
 Feeds the readiness engine.
 - **Weekly consistency chart** — scored only against exercises active on each day (denominator snapshotted daily).
+Rendered as design-system CSS bars (mint = 100%, pink = partial, lavender = today) — no chart library.
+- **Home sync** — when today's PT progress reaches 100%, the "Exercise / PT" item in the Home Wellness checklist auto-checks (one-way: resetting PT never un-checks it).
 - Arm PT reference guide + RLT protocol: Face 10m → Hips 20m → Rotating 10m.

 ### 📊 Stats — Streaks & Progress
 - 7-day PT consistency heatmap (scored against active exercises only), morning streak counter, Timber walk minutes today.

 ### 📅 Calendar — Google Calendar (iCal)
 - Paste your secret iCal URL(s) — your personal calendar plus an optional shared/partner calendar.
 Both are fetched and merged into one combined view of the next 7 days, grouped by day.
+Shared-calendar events get a sky-blue accent (personal = lavender).

 ### 🏠 Sitter — Pet Care Guide
 - Full sitter instructions accessible via tab or `#sitter` URL hash.
+- **Design-system aligned (2026-07-18)**: the sitter surfaces (in-app overlay + standalone guide) now use the canonical Jasmine OS tokens (pastel sky blue day palette) instead of their old drifted cream/purple palette, per the Design System governance note.
+Semantic warning/safety colors inside cards are unchanged.
 - **Standalone shareable file**: `Timber Care Guide.html` — a self-contained copy of the sitter guide (general care reference, not date-specific) that can be sent directly to a sitter without exposing the rest of the OS.
 Re-generate manually by copying the Sitter tab content if it's updated.

 ### 🎓 Train — Timber's Training Reference